Sunday, April 5, 2009

 his eyes were closed and his heart was open.

-Scripture records as it pans to the mount called Golgotha, that up to the very point of his death, Jesus' eyes were open to God's purposes AND his heart was open to increasing the Kingdom for eternity.
+As the Scripture account of Jesus' life pans from this joyous Triumphal Entry to the somber climb up the mount called Golgotha, it is quite clear that Jesus' eyes were open to God's purposes AND his heart was open to increasing the Kingdom for eternity.